Error handling and retries

 Correctness and Automatic Retries

-While it is possible to deactivate automatic retries, this is not desirable, unless for very
+While it is possible to deactivate automatic retries, this is not desirable unless there is a particular reason.

 when a given resource is handled by a Reconciler

 a different process.
-Automatic retries handle these cases nicely and will usually result in a
+Automatic retries handle these cases nicely and will eventually result in a

 successful reconciliation.

-A successful execution resets a retry and the rescheduled executions which were present before the reconciliation.
-However, a new rescheduling can be instructed from the reconciliation outcome (
+A successful execution resets a retry and the rescheduled executions that were present before the reconciliation.
+However, the reconciliation outcome can instruct a new rescheduling (

 UpdateControl